Responsibilities for authorised booking services

 Safety duties and standards

-The Transport (Road Passenger Services) Act 2018 (the Act) introduces a range of safety duties and safety standards for passenger transport services.
+The Transport (Road Passenger Services) Act 2018 (the Act) specifies a range of safety duties and standards for passenger transport services.

-On-demand booking service (ODBS) providers must ensure the health and safety of their passengers and drivers.
-A chain of accountability framework establishes that booking services have an obligation to ensure they meet their safety duties.
-All drivers and vehicles they dispatch work to will need to meet the applicable safety standards outlined in the Act and associated regulations.
+On-demand booking service (ODBS) providers have a safety duty to ensure the health and safety of their passengers and drivers.
+A chain of accountability framework, establishes that booking services have an obligation to ensure they meet their safety duties.
+In addition to their general safety duty, ODBS’ must ensure that all drivers and vehicles they dispatch work to, or have association agreements with, meet the applicable safety standards outlined in the Act and associated regulations.

-It is a condition of authorisation that booking services comply with these duties and standards, as well as keep records and provide data to the Department of Transport (DoT) as specified in the regulations.
+It is a requirement that booking services comply with these duties and standards, as well as keep records and provide data to the Department of Transport (DoT) as specified in the regulations.

 Safety Management Systems